spalato/Mbo.jl/README.md

 Description
 -----------

-The aim of this code is to faciliate calculations of 2D spectra, putting simple model systems within reach of the humble experimental spectroscopist.
-The focus is on molecular-like system, using the cumulant expansion and classical bath modes.
-The centerpiece is a toolkit built around the spectroscopic system: the user builds a system by specifing state energies, transition dipole moments and lineshape functions.
+This code aims to put the modeling of simple model systems within reach of the humble experimental spectroscopist.
+It is a toolkit built around the spectroscopic system: the user specifies state energies, transition dipole moments and lineshape functions.
 The linear and non-linear responses can then be conveniently calculated from the system itself.